ludovicoderic/SQL_Course/Notebooks/readme.md

 ### 07. **JOINs and UNIONs**

-&emsp; Combine information from multiple tables.
+&emsp; &emsp; Combine information from multiple tables.

 ### 08. **Analytic Functions**

-&emsp; Perform complex calculations on groups of rows.
+&emsp; &emsp; Perform complex calculations on groups of rows.

 ### 09. **Nested and Repeated Data**

-&emsp; Learn to query complex datatypes in BigQuery.
+&emsp; &emsp; Learn to query complex datatypes in BigQuery.

 ### 10. **Writing Efficient Queries**

-&emsp; Write queries to run faster and use less data.
+&emsp; &emsp; Write queries to run faster and use less data.

 ---